 With past media contacts you also have the benefit of understanding how they work and what their needs are.
 And they are likely returning to you because of past successes – there is a level of trust established on both sides.
 This trust could open the door for more candid conversations – and opportunities to discuss additional angles and get coverage more easily for the stories you deem a priority.

 As you continue to build your brand (proactively) and establish yourself in a given industry, more leads will inevitably come to you (reactively) to get your input and opinion as an expert source within your field.
-The combination of both is what leads to success – building awareness, garnering interest, and ultimately driving customers and visitation to your destination.
+The combination of both proactive and reactive PR is what leads to success – building awareness, garnering interest, and ultimately driving customers and visitation to your destination.